 The Notice of Meeting and Proxy Statement on the following pages describe the matters to be presented at the Annual General Meeting.
-If you would like to virtually attend the Annual General Meeting, you must inform the Company by e-mail (addressed to A.Noordzij@merus.nl) or in writing (addressed to Merus N.V., c/o Company Secretary, Yalelaan 62, 3584 CM Utrecht, the Netherlands) no later than 16:59 (4:59) p.m.
-Central European Summer Time on May 25, 2021.
-Please see the section called "Who Can Attend the Annual General Meeting?" on page 3 of the proxy statement for more information about how to virtually attend the meeting.
+If you would like to attend the Annual General Meeting, you must inform the Company by e-mail (addressed to AGM2023@merus.nl) or in writing (addressed to Merus N.V., c/o Company Secretary, Uppsalalaan 17, 3rd & 4th floor, 3584 CT, Utrecht, the Netherlands) no later than 16:59 (4:59) p.m.
+Central European Summer Time on May 22, 2023.
+Please see the section called "Who Can Attend the Annual General Meeting?" on page 4 of the proxy statement for more information about how to attend the meeting.

-Whether or not you virtually attend the Annual General Meeting, it is important that your shares be represented and voted prior to the Annual General Meeting.
-As you will not be able to vote during the Annual General Meeting, I urge you to vote your shares prior to the Annual General Meeting by promptly submitting your proxy by phone, via the Internet, or by signing, dating and returning the enclosed proxy card in the enclosed envelope, which will require no postage if mailed in the United States, or by email (addressed to A.Noordzij@merus.nl).
+Whether or not you attend the Annual General Meeting, it is important that your shares be voted prior to the Annual General Meeting.
+Therefore, I urge you to vote your shares prior to the Annual General Meeting by promptly submitting your proxy by phone, via the Internet, or by signing, dating and returning the enclosed proxy card in the enclosed envelope, which will require no postage if mailed in the United States, or by email (addressed to AGM2023@merus.nl).
 Further instructions will be contained on the proxy card.
+If you decide to attend the Annual General Meeting, you will be able to vote in person, even if you have previously submitted your proxy.